uttamsengar23/Sobel-Edge-Detector/README.md

 along with:

-- `gx`
-- `gy`
+- `gx`,  `gy`
 - `gradient_mag`
 - `gradient_valid`

 The waveform provides direct RTL-level evidence that pixel neighborhoods are being processed and corresponding Sobel gradients are being generated.

 ---